MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

 4. Click **Install**.
 This installs the IBM MobileFirst Platform Native SDK and its dependencies.

+### Registering the application

+1. Open the **Command-line** and navigate to the root of the Visual Studio project.

+2. Run the command:

+    ```bash
+    mfpdev app register
+    ```

+    The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the **mfpclient.resw** file at the root of the Visual Studio project, and adding to it the metadata that identifies the MobileFirst Server.

+    > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be performed from the MobileFirst Operations Console:
+        1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
+You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
+        2. Click on the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
+        3. After successfully registering your application you can optionally download a "skeleton" Visual Studio project pre-bundled with the MobileFirst Native SDK.

 ## Updating the MobileFirst Native SDK
 To update the MobileFirst Native SDK with the latest release, run the following command from the root folder of the Visual Studio project in a **Command-line** window:

 ```bash
 Nuget update
 ```

 ## Generated MobileFirst Native SDK artifacts